 Paul has received several national awards for her personal column, which has appeared in Indianapolis Monthly since 1981.
 Other awards include Girls Inc. Touchstone Award for inspiring young girls to be "strong, smart, and bold," and an alumni award from Butler University.

 Paul earned a bachelor’s degree (1969) and master’s degree (1970) from Indiana University.
 She completed coursework in journalism at Butler, where she has taught a course on magazine writing for the College of Communication.
 She and her husband, an attorney with Faegre Baker Daniels, are the parents of two sons and have three grandchildren.

-Schuerman earned a BA in journalism from Butler in 1996 and served on the Collegian staff.
+Schuerman earned a BA in journalism with Honors from Butler in 1996 and served on the Collegian staff.
 He received the Alumni Achievement Award in 2002 and was named one of “50 under 50” in 2004.

 Max Taylor '11 is a born and bred Chicagoan who made his way south to Butler to study Recording Industry Studies.
 While at Butler he became a member of Phi Kappa Psi fraternity and also SGA as the Concerts Board Chair.
 After graduating in 2011, he packed up and moved west to Los Angeles where he worked a series of odd, yet compelling and edifying, jobs before returning to Chicago to work at GrouponLive, a partnership between Groupon and Live Nation.
 Never one to stay put for long, he soon found himself in New York City working as the Manager of VIP Ticketing and Experiences at Warner Music Group while managing and producing for local artists around Brooklyn.